 There can also be a range of other issues that may happen, for instance, due to a poor internet connection, the two-factor authentication not occurring correctly, or the connection timing out due to a slow response from the initiator's end.

-- Users are more likely to make successful payments if the payment form is helpful with it: splitting the card number input field into four-digit blocks with automatic cursor transfer to the next block, visual imitation of a bank card, and no unnecessary fields or information.
-Provide tips at each stage of filling out the payment information: everyone appreciates convenience and time savings.
+- Users are more likely to make successful payments if the payment page is helpful: splitting the card number input field into four-digit blocks with automatic cursor transfer to the next block, visual imitation of a bank card, and no unnecessary fields or information.
+Provide tips at each stage of filling out the payment details – everyone appreciates convenience and time savings.

-- Analyse the reasons for payment failure and abandoned carts.
-According to statistics, after several reminders to customers about an unfinished purchase, sales results increase by 2.4 times compared to cases when one was just sent a formal message.
+- Analyse the reasons for payment failures and remind your customers of abandoned carts.
+According to statistics, after several reminders about an unfinished purchase, sales results increase by 2.4 times compared to cases when only one formal message was sent.

-Useful tip: optimise emails for viewing from portable devices (in e-commerce, 54% of views are made from smartphones and tablets), especially the “buy now” and “order now” action buttons.
+Ensure your reminders are optimised for portable devices (in e-commerce, 54% of views are made from smartphones and tablets).
+Pay special attention to the 'Buy now' and 'Order now' action buttons.

-In fraud monitoring, Corefy uses robust security filters that meet all the requirements of the PCI DSS Level 1, which makes it possible to recognise and prevent fraudulent transactions quickly and with the maximum degree of probability.
+Corefy uses robust security filters that meet all the PCI DSS Level 1 requirements, making it possible to recognise and prevent fraudulent transactions quickly and with the maximum degree of probability.
 Our Firewall allows for the protection of clients' transactions without sacrificing conversion.

 Sure, failures in online payments are not entirely avoidable.
-But knowing the main reasons can help you make payments in a much easier manner.
-The main entrepreneur’s task is business development, not technology.
-Contact our sales, and we’ll help you find the best solution for hassle-free transaction processing tailored to your business needs.
+But knowing the main reasons can help you increase acceptance rates and minimise the possible failure reasons.
+Contact our sales to find out how your project can benefit from our solution for hassle-free transaction processing tailored to your business needs.